David Lifton

-David Samuel Lifton (September 20, 1939 – December 6, 2022) was an American author who wrote the 1981 bestseller Best Evidence: Disguise and Deception in the Assassination of John F. Kennedy, a work that puts forth evidence that there was a conspiracy to assassinate John F. Kennedy.
+David Samuel Lifton (September 20, 1939 – December 6, 2022) was an American author who wrote the 1980 bestseller Best Evidence: Disguise and Deception in the Assassination of John F. Kennedy, a work that puts forth evidence of a conspiracy to assassinate President Kennedy in Dallas, Texas on November 22, 1963.

-Early days

-Lifton grew up in Rockaway Beach, New York.

-Education
+Biography

-He graduated from Cornell University's School of Engineering Physics in 1962 and thereupon enrolled in the University of California, Los Angeles to work on an advance degree in engineering.
-While there Lifton worked nights as a computer engineer for North American Aviation, a contractor for the Apollo program.
+Lifton grew up in a Jewish family in Rockaway Beach, New York.
+He graduated from Cornell University's School of Engineering Physics in 1962, and then enrolled in UCLA to pursue an advanced degree in engineering.
+While there, he worked nights as a computer engineer for North American Aviation, a contractor for the Apollo program.